Generic Name: trazodone (TRAZ-oh-done)

 - if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems (eg, depression), suicidal thoughts or attempts, alcohol or substance abuse, or a certain type of irregular heartbeat (QT prolongation)

-- if you have liver problems, kidney problems, low blood sodium levels, low blood potassium levels, low blood magnesium levels, heart problems, low blood pressure, or have had a heart attack
+- if you have liver problems, kidney problems, low blood sodium levels, low blood potassium levels, low blood magnesium levels, heart problems, low blood pressure, or increased eye pressure or glaucoma

 - if you have sickle cell anemia, multiple myeloma, or leukemia, or if you have a deformed penis (eg, angulation, cavernosal fibrosis, Peyronie disease)